-Students must meet with the program advisor at least once a semester or more frequently if requested by the instructor or the program advisor.
-The advisor will assist in academic program planning and assisting with non-academic factors that may impact success in the nursing program.
+Students must meet with the program counselor at least once a semester or more frequently if requested by the instructor or the program counselor.
+The counselor will assist in academic program planning and assisting with non-academic factors that may impact success in the nursing program.